 There are numerous insults to the spinal cord that can result in myelopathy.
 One of the most common causes occurs when the spinal cord is pinched or compressed by degenerative changes that take place within the bony spinal column.
 Spinal stenosis or narrowing of the bony spinal canal can result in abnormal compression of the cervical spinal cord which can lead to cervical myelopathy.
 Alternatively, a herniated disc or degenerative disc disease can also put undue pressure on the spinal cord and result in cervical myelopathy.
 Symptoms of cervical myelopathy may occur gradually or abruptly depending on the disease process.
 In either case, injury to the cervical spinal cord is most likely irreversible.
 Therefore it is imperative that the condition is identified and treated in an effort to prevent further irreversible neurologic damage.

-Treatment for Cervical Myelopathy
+Treatment and Surgery for Cervical Myelopathy

 WARNING: If patients or healthcare providers suspect cervical myelopathy, urgent neurosurgical evaluation is warranted!